 What is the New York Mercantile Exchange (NYMEX)?

 The New York Mercantile Exchange (NYMEX) is a commodity futures exchange located in Manhattan, New York City.
-It is owned by CME Group, one of the largest futures exchanges in the world, that also runs the Chicago Mercantile Exchange and Chicago Board of Trade.
-The NYMEX has offices in other U.S. cities such as Boston, Washington DC, and San Francisco.
-Other global NYMEX offices are in Dubai, Tokyo, and London.
+It is owned by CME Group, one of the largest futures exchanges in the world.
+CME Group also runs the Chicago Mercantile Exchange and Chicago Board of Trade.
+The NYMEX has offices in other U.S. cities, such as Boston, Washington DC, and San Francisco.
+Other global NYMEX offices are located in Dubai, Tokyo, and London.